raimohanska/lonna/README.md

 Current prioritized goals:

-- Implement just enough operators for applying in real-life projects (I guess this is done!)
+- DONE: Implement just enough operators for applying in real-life projects
 - Validate / improve API ergonomy based on the above
 - Decide on whether to make this an actual library
 - After that there will be technical debt to pay, to get to a reasonable level of quality